October 28, 2019

 To assist with participants’ professional development, panelists also shared tips for job searches and professional growth.
 All three panelists took advantage of educational opportunities that brought them on new paths and encouraged attendees not to feel wedded to their past nor intimidated by others’ degrees.
 Although each panelist felt that degrees and educational experience were not always necessary, they did agree that these can be critical components in launching a green career.
 Daquan shared his retrospective philosophy of trying different things and seeing what sticks, Mina spoke about learning from professional mistakes and building off your existing skillset to find your niche, and Elizabeth emphasized the importance of connections with others in the (relatively small) industry.

 Another major takeaway from each panelist is the availability of resources for New Yorkers hoping to develop their understanding of building efficiency and sustainability overall.
 Grants and tuition reimbursements are available from City and State resources, and low-cost licensure programs exist as well.
-For example, some City employees are eligible for the Mayor’s Graduate Scholarship Program, which funds study at local universities.
-The New York State Energy Resource and Development Authority, or NYSERDA, maintains a helpful list of resources as well.
+For example, some City employees are eligible for the Mayor’s Graduate Scholarship Program

 The city’s plan to change the way we use energy in our buildings presents both challenges and opportunities as it moves New Yorkers toward a more sustainable way of life.
 One opportunity is an increase in the number of jobs in the building energy professions, and with that, the variety of paths that can take you there.